-Public accounting firms are looking to hire throughout the coming year — not just in preparation for tax season — and at all levels, according to Robert Half's latest Salary Guide.
-Job growth is healthy, the demand is high and the salary increases are significant for all public accounting jobs, from bookkeepers to senior directors.
+Public accounting firms are looking to hire throughout the coming year — not just in preparation for tax season.
+Job growth is healthy, and there's a high demand for top talent in public accounting jobs at all levels.

-The next time you need to discuss pay, you'll want to consult the newest Salary Guide.
-Robert Half has been tracking pay ranges since 1950, and this year, it looks at more than 400 positions in the accounting and finance fields with customized salaries for more than 135 U.S. cities.
+The next time you need to discuss pay, you'll want to consult the Salary Guide.
+Robert Half has been tracking pay ranges since 1950, and this year, it looks at more than 190 positions in the accounting and finance fields with customized wage ranges for U.S. cities.

 Jobs in public accounting